 7-Sharpen the Saw

 Windmill Springs is home to the Bay area's first Vietnamese Dual language Immersion program.
 The Vietnamese Dual Language Immersion program is a 50/50 program where students spend half the day in the Vietnamese classroom and the other half of the day in the English classroom.
 Students in the program have two teachers, one that holds a BCLAD multi-subject credential in Vietnamese and teaches the Vietnamese part of the day, and another who holds a multi-subject credential and teaches the English part of the day.
-For the 21-22 school year our program will support kindergarten through second grade students.
+For the 212-23 school year our program will support kindergarten through third grade students.
 The program will grow through sixth grade over the course of the next few years.
 We are very proud of our program and its efforts to support bilingualism and multiculturalism.

 Windmill Springs is home to three SDC classrooms that serve students with autism.
 We are proud to give our students the opportunity to experience different perspectives.
 Some students will have the chance to mentor students with autism while they mainstream.
 This gives our students a unique experience that they learn from and reflect on for years to come